edsonaraujobr/anotai/README.md

 ## 📋 Project

-AnotaAi is a full stack application developed as a challenge for an intern position at jackexperts.
+AnotAi is a full stack application developed as a challenge for an intern position at jackexperts.
 You can save your tasks, update them and delete them.
 Application developed with user experience in mind
 <br>

 ## 💻 How to install?